12 DIY Cottage Core Aesthetic Christmas Ornament Ideas

 • Ribbon or twine

-4. Poke a small hole near the top and let dry overnight.
+Poke a hole near the top and let dry overnight.

 Materials